garrandall/popular-music-data/tracks/for-you-and-i-10cc.md

   ranking_list: Billboard Hot 100
   start_date: '1979-02-17'
 ---
-The world is full of other people (ooh ooh)
+The world is full of other people (oh oh)
 Take a look around
-We're quick to laugh when they've got troubles (ooh ooh) And we put 'em down
+We're quick to laugh when they've got troubles (oh oh) And we put 'em down
 We go
 We're not so hot you know